Nuclear Power in Germany

 Replacing and closing down generating capacity

-BNetzA reported that 10.35 GWe of conventional power plant capacity was to be commissioned by 2015, but only 2 GWe of this is in southern Germany.
+BNetzA reported in 2013 that 10.35 GWe of conventional power plant capacity was to be commissioned by 2015, but only 2 GWe of this was in southern Germany.
 Utilities planned to close 4.9 GWe by the end of 2015, of which 3.7 GWe is in the south, including E.ON’s 1275 MWe Grafenrheinfeld nuclear reactor.
 This gives rise to a net reduction of southern capacity of 1.7 GWe, and by the end of 2018 BNetzA predicts a 5.6 GWe net deficit in the south, rising to 7 GWe in 2020.

 In August 2013 RWE reported that 3.1 GWe of its own fossil fuel capacity had been closed down in Germany (most) and Netherlands and in March 2014 as it announced a €2.76 billion loss, it said it planned to close or mothball another 6.6 GWe, out of 52 GWe across Europe.
 E.ON had shut down 6.5 GWe and had a further 4.5 GWe under review.
-Statkraft decided to close two 6-year old gas-fired plants totalling 1.2 GWe due to their being no longer profitable.
-These closures are attributed to high prices of gas, reduced wholesale prices due to Europe's economic slowdown (20% drop in first half of 2013), and policies supporting the expansion of renewable power, which erode the viability of conventional generation.
+Statkraft decided to close two six-year-old gas-fired plants totalling 1.2 GWe due to their being no longer profitable.
+These closures are attributed to high prices of gas, reduced wholesale power prices due to Europe's economic slowdown (20% drop in first half of 2013), and policies supporting the expansion of renewable power, which erode the viability of conventional generation.
 In February 2014 Statkraft said its three German gas-fired units (1.4 GWe) were losing €20 million per year, as production halved to 1 TWh in 2013.
 It called for capacity payments if the units were to avoid shutdown.
 Also RWE announced it was closing its 1.3 GWe Dutch Claus C CCGT plant in July, less than two years after its commissioning, due to subsidised renewable supply across the border from Germany.
 In August 2014 RWE said it was shutting down a further 1000 MWe of coal and lignite capacity on top of the 12.6 GWe already closed down or discontinued since January 2013.
 Vattenfall has 860 MWe of its new Magnum CCGT plant in Netherlands shut down.